jazzfan2/anagram/README.md

 - word-length
 - minimal and/or maximal number of anagrams per solution
 - characters to be all included and/or excluded

-- language, or any *combination* of languages
+Besides any single language, any *combination* of languages can be set as well.

 The results are sent to standard output and can be piped to e.g. 'less' or other utilities and applications.